Achukwunta/Achukwunta/README.md

 - **R Workshop** | Dr. Steffi LaZerte | *FEB 2024*
 - **Data Analytics Bootcamp** | One Campus | *JULY 2023*

+## 🚧 My Projects

+1. Dual RNA-seq analysis of Soybean in response to *Alternaria alternata* infection
+2. *De novo* assembly and comparative analysis of *Hypnoidus abbreviatus* and *Limonius californicus* transcriptomes
+3. Investigating the impacts of fungicides on microbiome diversity in the Barley phyllosphere and rhizosphere

+My repositories contain pipelines for RNA-seq analysis and *de novo* assembly.
+The third project is currently in the analysis stage and its repository will be created upon completion.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=achukwunta&label=Profile%20views&color=0e75b6&style=flat" alt="achukwunta" /> </p>